QubesOS/qubes-doc/ExternalAudio.md

 Why you want to use external audio devices
 ------------------------------------------

 Qubes audio virtualization protocol does not implement latency reporting for security reasons, keeping the protocol as simple as possible.
-Also, in a compromise between low latency and low CPU usage, latency may be around 200 ms. So applications demanding higher audio quality need a better environment.
+Also, in a compromise between low latency and low CPU usage, latency may be around 200 ms. So applications demanding higher audio quality (even Skype) need a better environment.
 But Qubes flexibility fully allows that using external audio devices.
 These are mostly USB audio cards, but firewire devices also might be used.

 Implementing external audio devices
 -----------------------------------